Intuit expects quarterly revenue growth above estimates on strong financial tools demand

 Adjusted EPS of $3.34 also exceeded estimates of $3.09 for the quarter ended October 31.

-"We are confident in delivering double-digit revenue growth and expanding margin this year, and we are reiterating our full-year guidance for fiscal 2026," Chief Financial Officer Sandeep Aujla said in a statement.
+"We are confident in delivering double-digit revenue growth and expanding margin this year, and we are reiterating our full-year guidance for fiscal 2026," finance chief Sandeep Aujla said.

-The board also approved a quarterly dividend of $1.20 per share, a 15 per cent year-on-year increase.
+The board also approved a quarterly dividend of $1.20 per share, a 15 per cent increase from a year ago.